KatyaRobinson/100-days-of-code/log.md

 <hr>
 ### Day 77: April 10

-**Today's Progress**: Created template for showing individual project case studies
+**Today's Progress**: Created template for showing individual project case studies.
+Moved database to the cloud with mlab MongoDb

 **Technology used**: JavaScript